EngineOS/BluePrint-Designer/README.md

-This is the Blueprint desinger for defining blueprints for applications services and servers for EngineOS
+This is the Blueprint desinger for defining blueprints for applications services and servers for Engine.